How to actually prepare for an open home

 Things that we take for granted when living in urban environments, like water, sewage and access, can require more involvement in rural areas.
+Many rural lifestyle blocks are not connected to sewage schemes and instead rely on septic tanks or other sewage disposal systems.
 Check the water sources for the property – if it has its own bore, are there limits on the amount of water you can draw from it?
 What is the process for ensuring it is safe to drink?
 What happens to wastewater and sewage?
 Are you prepared for life with a septic tank?
 Will the current owner ensure the tank is empty as a condition of sale?

 If you’re buying a block with an existing dwelling, you’ll need to understand what type of system has been installed and whether it has the appropriate permits or consents and if there are any ongoing maintenance obligations.
 If you’re looking at a bare block of land, you should make sure you know whether resource consent will be required for sewage disposal and what the current council requirements are.
 It may also be necessary to ensure that any current resource consents are transferred to you on settlement.